pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 Memory is still a largely unexplored area of web performance, but that probably needs to change.
 As we ship ever-increasing amounts of JavaScript, memory usage creeps up as well.

 We still need more information to round-out the full picture.
-How much memory is actually available to the browsing context at any point in time?
+How much memory is actually available to the browser at any point in time?
 How does memory correlate to key business and user engagement metrics?
 What about memory usage that *isn't* related to JavaScript and DOM complexity?

 But at least these results let us start to form some level of understanding about how much JS related memory gets used so that we can start to consider how our own sites stack up.